 Implied volatility (IV) is a metric that describes the market’s expectation of future movement in the price of a security.
-Implied volatility, also known by the symbol σ (sigma), employs a set of predictive factors to forecast the future changes of a security’s price.
+Implied volatility, also known by the symbol σ (sigma), employs a set of predictive factors to forecast how volatile a security’s price may be.

-Investors sometimes use implied volatility as a way to understand the level of market risk they face.
-They calculate the implied volatility of a security using either the Black-Scholes model or the Binomial model.
+Some investors may use implied volatility as a way to understand the level of market risk they may face.
+Implied volatility is often calculated using either the Black-Scholes model or the Binomial model.

 What Is Volatility?

-Volatility, as it relates to investments, is the pace at which the market price of a security moves up or down during a given period.
-During times of high volatility, prices experience frequent, large swings.
+Volatility, as it relates to investments, is the pace and extent that the market price of a security may move up or down during a given period.
+During times of high volatility, prices experience frequent, large swings, while periods of low volatility see fewer and smaller price changes.

 What Is Implied Volatility?

-Implied volatility is, in essence, a prediction, based on probability.
-While it shapes the price of an option, it does not guarantee that the price activity of the underlying security will indeed be as volatile, or as stable, as the expectation embedded in its implied volatility.
-While implied volatility isn’t a window onto the future, it does often correlate with the broader opinion that the market holds regarding a given security.
+Implied volatility is, in essence, a metric used in options trading that reflects the market’s anticipation of a security’s future price movements, rather than its historical performance.
+While it informs the price of an option, it does not guarantee that the price activity of the underlying security will be as volatile, or as stable, as the expectation embedded in its implied volatility.
+While implied volatility isn’t a window onto the future, it can often correlate with the broader opinion that the market holds regarding a given security.

 How Implied Volatility Affects Options

 So how does implied volatility affect options?
 When determining the value of an options contract, implied volatility is a major factor.
-Options implied volatility can also help options traders decide whether and when to exercise their option.
+Implied volatility can help options traders evaluate an option’s price and also evaluate whether the option may be a good fit for their strategy.

 An investor buying options contracts has the right, but not the obligation, to buy or sell a particular asset at an agreed-upon price during a specified time period.
-Because IV options forecast the size of the price change investors expect a security to experience in a specific time span, it directly affects the price an investor pays for an option.
+Because IV helps estimate the extent of the price change investors may expect a security to experience in a specific time span, it directly affects the price an investor pays for an option.
 It would not help them determine whether they want a call or a put option.

-It can also help investors determine whether they want to charge or pay an options premium for a security.
-Options on underlying securities that have high implied volatility come with higher premiums, while options on securities with lower implied volatility command lower premiums.
+It may also be used by some traders to help them determine whether they want to charge or pay an options premium for a security.
+Options on underlying securities that have high implied volatility tend to come with higher premiums, while options on securities with lower implied volatility typically command lower premiums.

 Recommended: Popular Options Trading Terminology to Know